vimeo/psalm/docs/running_psalm/dealing_with_code_issues.md

 You can use the `<issueHandlers>` tag in the config file to influence how issues are treated.

-Some issue types allow the use of `referencedMethod` and `referencedClass` to isolate known trouble spots.
+Some issue types allow the use of `referencedMethod`, `referencedClass` or `referencedVariable` to isolate known trouble spots.

 ```xml
 <issueHandlers>